sscirit/ssehacirit/README.md

 Personal workspace for my codes and projects...
-Also there are some codes from my professional experience but it's private..
+Also there are some codes from my professional experience but there are private..